NSW Government Introduces Fire Safety Reforms

 - endorse exemptions to the Building Code of Australia for minor works to existing fire safety systems

 - assess ongoing performance of fire safety systems for annual fire safety statements.’

 What is the process of becoming a Competent Fire Safety Practitioner / Accredited practitioner (Fire Safety)?

 The Fire Safety Assessment (FSA) class of FPAS Accreditation accredits individuals who undertake an assessment of the performance capability of fire safety measures (FSMs) for the purpose of informing an annual or supplementary Fire Safety Statement.

 This class of accreditation has been designed to address the requirements for certain fire protection work in New South Wales, to be carried out by a ‘competent fire safety practitioner’ under the state’s 2017 fire safety reforms.
 Once registered with the FPAA, an individual is deemed an ‘Accredited practitioner (fire safety)’ under the Building and Development Certifiers Act 2018 and can perform ‘regulated work’.

 To gain FSA accreditation, individuals must demonstrate a level of required knowledge, skill and experience to perform the fire safety assessor role, must hold appropriate insurance, and must agree to and abide by the FPAA Australia Code of Professional Conduct.

 Where can I find a Certified Practitioner?

-Hendry have a team of certified Fire Safety Engineers and practitioners in New South Wales, able to conduct inspections and provide the necessary information regarding compliance and assessment for all Building Fire Safety Measures.
+Hendry has a team of certified fire safety engineers and practitioners in New South Wales, able to conduct inspections and provide the necessary information regarding compliance and assessment for all building fire safety measures.